wyattyhh/sidey/_posts/2023-12-20-trash-talk-guide.md

 Your mama's so fat her patronus is a cake.
 Your mama's so fat, the Sorting Hat sorted her into the House of Pancakes.

+### hurting
+I hope you're better at being a dad than you are at this game, old man.
 ### opinion
 You're entitled to your opinion, but your opinion is wrong.
 Yeah, well, that's just like, your opinion, man,